Sustainable Procurement and Supplier Management Policy

 High Sustainability Risk Suppliers

 • Refer to Suppliers who has high sustainability risks on the ESG issues that can cause significant both financial and non-financial impacts on GPSC Group.
-This includes the following criteria
+This includes the following criteria.

 Governance